 ICT with academic offerings were established

 Figure 5 looks at the regions’ preferred teaching model, face-to-face, blended or completely online.
-These results represent the feedback received from CoE respondents and therefore does not represent the entire department/faculty or institution.
+These results represent the feedback received from CoE respondents and therefore do not represent the entire department/faculty or institution.
 Table 2 shows that IWEGA in Mozambique, ICPAC in Kenya, The Water Research Centre at the University of Khartoum in Sudan, CSIR and the Centre for Water Resources Research – University of Kwa-Zulu Natal (UKZN) in South Africa, prefer face-to-face.
 IWEGA prefers face-to-face due to their non-experience with online e-learning (Table 1).
 The two latter institutions indicated that student interaction is important, body language can be determined and that a blended model would not sufficiently support some students who suffer from poor internet connectivity, power outages and hardware limitations.
 ICPAC stated that internet connectivity and costs have prevented them to move to a more blended model, while The University of Khartoum referred to the importance of practical work in the engineering field.
 The Natural Resources and Environment Centre at the University of Malawi is the only partner who prefers a fully online model, while all others partners prefer blended.
 Even though Makerere University indicated no experience with online e-learning (Table 1), they would still prefer a blended model.

 Figure 6 with Table 2 show whether, and to what extent, the faculty/department has provided any training related to online e-learning.
 It should be noted that it was possible for people to have received training, while the faculty/department might have no integration of ICT with its academic offerings (Figure 3).
-Faculties/departments at SANWATCE partners have provided much more training compared to WANWATCE partners, while CEANWATCE indicated no training.
-The only partner in WANWATCE who indicated training was Kwame Nkrumah University.
-The nature of training included preparation and uploading of materials, discussion platforms (lectures and tutorials) and assessments; economics of online learning; grading of submissions; student communication; Website editing.
+Faculties/departments at SANWATCE partners have provided more online training compared to WANWATCE partners, while CEANWATCE indicated no training.
+The only partner in WANWATCE who indicated online and e-learning training was KNUST.
+The nature of KNUST ???training included preparation and uploading of materials, discussion platforms (lectures and tutorials) and assessments; economics of online learning; grading of submissions; student communication; Website editing.